killthekitten/kirshatrov-com/_posts/2017-01-03-monkeypatching.md

 ActiveRecord::Tasks::MySQLDatabaseTasks.prepend(ActiveRecordDbCommandPatch)
 ```

-Why this way to monkey patch is not the best?
-Because when we upgrade on a new Rails version that has a configurable option, we may forget to clean up and this patch will still live in the app.
+Why is this way to monkey patch is not the best?
+Because when we upgrade to a new Rails version that has a configurable option, we may forget to clean up and this patch will still live in the app.
 Even worse, imagine that `run_cmd` method in Rails was refactored and the patch will introduce a bug.

 We can improve it by 1) checking that `run_cmd` is available and 2) that configurable option is not available yet in the current Rails version.